WENDY KNOX, ARTISTIC DIRECTOR

 She has served on the faculty and as a guest director at Vanderbilt University, Hamline University, Macalester College, the University of Minnesota, Grinnell College, Augsburg College, the University of Northern Iowa, North Hennepin Community College, South High School and the Perpich Center for Arts Education.
 For seven years, she worked as a teaching artist in Children’s Theatre Company’s Neighborhood Bridges program, a partnership with the Minneapolis Public Schools that involves storytelling, theatre and writing exercises aimed at teaching critical literacy.
 She served as chair of Kulture Klub Collaborative, an arts-based organization that connects homeless teens with artists and also served on the Minneapolis Arts Commission.
 She also led Frank’s school residencies in Minneapolis and at South Ridge School, north of Cloquet, MN.

 Knox was named “Director of the Decade” by Lavender magazine, as well as several “Best Director” mentions in City Pages’ Best of the Twin Cities.
 She received an MRAC/McKnight Next Step grant to attend the LaMama International Directing Symposium in Italy, as well as two McKnight Theatre Artist Fellowships, recognizing outstanding work by professional theatre artists.
-She has been the recipient of two Minnesota State Arts Board Artist Fellowships, two Jerome Travel and Study Grants and two Diverse Visions grants from Intermedia Arts.
+She has been the recipient of three Minnesota State Arts Board Artist Fellowships, two Jerome Travel and Study Grants and two Diverse Visions grants from Intermedia Arts.
 She was a Fulbright Fellow in Finland where she worked as an assistant to the Artistic Director of Helsinki City Theatre, and she received a specialist research grant from the Finnish Ministry of Education to research new theatrical forms in that country.
 She holds an M.F.A. in Directing from the University of Washington (Seattle), and a B.A. from Grinnell College.